Andrew-R-Stephens/PET-Source/README.md

 # Phasmophobia Evidence Tool

 Phasmophobia Evidence Tool (PET) is a companion app for the game Phasmophobia.
-PET enhances the user experience by supplementing in-game mechanics with a more involved investiation system.
+PET enhances the user experience by supplementing in-game mechanics with a more involved investigation system.
 ## Authors

 - [@tritiumnitr0x](https://github.com/TRITIUMNITR0X)